St. Vincent (musician): Musical style and influences

-Possessing a mezzo-soprano voice, Clark's music has been noted for its wide array of instruments and complex arrangements, as well as its polysemous lyrics, which have been described as teetering between "happiness and madness".
+Clark’s music, which features her mezzo-soprano voice, has been noted for its wide array of instruments and complex arrangements, as well as its polysemous lyrics, which have been described as teetering between "happiness and madness".
 In response, Clark has said, "I like when things come out of nowhere and blindside you a little bit.
 I think any person who gets panic attacks or has an anxiety disorder can understand how things can all of a sudden turn very quickly.
 I think I'm sublimating that into the music."
 In addition to guitar, Clark also plays bass, piano, organ, and theremin.
 Her music also often features violins, cellos, flutes, trumpets, clarinets, and other instruments.
 Her musical style has been characterised as rock, pop, art rock and indie rock, incorporating a wide range of influences including experimental rock, chamber pop, electropop, soft rock, and cabaret jazz.

 Clark mentioned that singers such as David Bowie and Kate Bush had inspired her, as had Jimi Hendrix and Siouxsie and the Banshees.
 She said in a 2015 lecture she listens to a Bowie track every day, and that "It's No Game (Part One)" was her favorite.
-Talking Heads, Patti Smith and Pink Floyd are also influences, as well as guitarists Robert Fripp and Adrian Belew (both from King Crimson), Marc Ribot and Tool.

-Clark has cited author Lorrie Moore as an inspiration for her eponymous album.
+Talking Heads, Metallica, Nine Inch Nails, Patti Smith and Pink Floyd are also influences, as well as guitarists Robert Fripp and Adrian Belew (both from King Crimson), Marc Ribot and Tool.
+Clark cited the author Lorrie Moore as an inspiration for St Vincent.